-Sometimes you just want to rewrite the original content in your own words—perhaps to match your own writing style or simply because you prefer your own word choices.
+Sometimes you just want to rewrite the original text in your own words—perhaps to match your own writing style or simply because you prefer your own word choices.

 In any event, paraphrasing allows you to use your own words or phrases while keeping the fundamental message intact.

-Writing is a form of expression, and while it is true that some people plagiarize in order to pass as their own.
-This can lead to legal trouble if the original writer files charges against you for copyright infringement or theft.
+Writing is a form of expression, and some people plagiarize to pass as their own.
+The original writer may sue you for copyright infringement or theft.

 Avoid problematic language

 Using a direct quote may not always be suitable for your writing, and errors such as incorrect subject-verb agreement or gender pronoun can occur.

 Paraphrasing allows you to rephrase the original phrase to meet your own standards and avoid unintended implications while keeping the same fundamental message intact.